eye-division/kindle-co-ed/_posts/2018-11-01-article--supporting-the-supporters-of-vulnerable-children--a-view-through-the-kaleidoscope.md

   video_embed: Paste the full EMBED CODE from YouTube or Vimeo here
 ---

-In a reflective piece, I seek to explore some of the systems-level inequities built-in to the national resources, agency infrastructures and working practices around adults supporting Vulnerable Children, including young people with #Mental Health & #Disabilities, and ask: where does the system fit parent-carers fit in ?
+In a reflective piece, I seek to explore some of the systems-level inequities built-in to the national resources, agency infrastructures and working practices around adults supporting Vulnerable Children, including young people with #Mental Health & #Disabilities, and ask: where does the current system fit parent-carers in ?

 When new statutory guidance emphasising the importance of Mental Health provision in supporting Looked After Children, was published by Government back in 2015, its arrival was marked by **an excellent event hosted by** [**NCB**](https://www.ncb.org.uk/).
 Contributors from **DfE** and **DoH** came together with nationally recognised figures in the field of Adoption, and from the 'big three' of&nbsp;**Health**, **Education** and **Social Care**.